Paul Hodes: Political positions

 In September 2008, Hodes voted against the Emergency Economic Stabilization Act of 2008, also known as "the financial bailout bill", which enacted the Troubled Asset Relief Program ("TARP").

 He voted for the American Clean Energy and Security Act (commonly referred to as "cap and trade"), as well as the Patient Protection and Affordable Care Act.

 Hodes was one of the first Democrats to demand that Representative Charlie Rangel surrender his Ways and Means chairmanship in the wake of the Ethics Committee finding that he violated House rules.

 Political campaigns

 2004 U.S. House campaign

 Hodes ran unsuccessfully as a Democrat for United States House of Representatives in 2004 against incumbent Charles Bass in New Hampshire's 2nd congressional district.

 2006 U.S. House campaign

 In a rematch held on November 7, 2006, Hodes defeated Bass 53% to 46%.

 2008 U.S. House campaign

 In 2008, Hodes was re-elected winning with approximately 56% of the vote.

 Hodes endorsed Barack Obama in the 2008 New Hampshire Democratic presidential primary.

 2010 U.S. Senate campaign

-Hodes was chosen as the Democratic nominee for the United States Senate seat held by outgoing Republican Senator Judd Gregg, who did not seek re-election.
+Hodes was chosen as the Democratic nominee for the United States Senate seat held by outgoing Republican senator Judd Gregg, who did not seek re-election.
 Hodes was defeated by Republican nominee Kelly Ayotte, the former New Hampshire Attorney General.
-Libertarian Ken Blevens and Independent Chris Booth were also on the ballot.
+60% to 37%.